Cookie Run: Kingdom: Development and release

 The game has had several collaborations that feature limited characters.
 In September 2021, Sonic Cookie and Tails Cookie were added as part of Sega's Sonic the Hedgehogs 30th anniversary.
-2022 saw two collaborations with dedicated updates: Festival of Dreams and Wishes introduced Disney Cookies as Guests and ran between July and September 2022, and Braver Together, which added the members of BTS as playable Cookies, ran between October and November 2022.
+2022 saw two collaborations with dedicated updates: Festival of Dreams and Wishes introduced Disney Cookies as Guests and ran between July and September 2022, and Braver Together, which added the members of BTS as playable Cookies, ran between October and January 2023.
+In November 2025, a collaboration with Universal's Wicked franchise added Glinda and Elphaba, as depicted in the Wicked films, as playable Cookies.
+April 2026 also featured a collaboration with Netflix with a dedicated update based on the film KPop Demon Hunters, which added the members of Huntrix (Rumi, Mira and Zoey) as playable Cookies and the members of the Saja Boys, as well as Derpy & Sussie, as Guests.
+In the middle of the K-Pop Demon Hunters update, a new Korean girl group called B!TES was formed, consisting of 5 members: Caramel Choux Cookie, Caramel Arrow Cookie, Okchun Cookie, Mozzarella Cookie, and Sugarfly Cookie.

 The Chinese version also received a few collaborations in 2024, starting with Guest Cookies based on popular Want Want snacks were in January 2024, and then with characters from Empresses in the Palace as guests in July 2024, with Zhen Huan being a playable Cookie.
 Furthermore, the Chinese version also has a number of mainland China-exclusive features and content that are not present in the global version and therefore are only exclusive to that version.